EthanCai/linux-system-ops/magic-container.md

 ## Network Virtualization

 - [Open vSwitch](http://openvswitch.org/): Open vSwitch is a production quality, multilayer virtual switch licensed under the open source Apache 2.0 license.
 It is designed to enable massive network automation through programmatic extension, while still supporting standard management interfaces and protocols (e.g. NetFlow, sFlow, IPFIX, RSPAN, CLI, LACP, 802.1ag).
 In addition, it is designed to support distribution across multiple physical servers similar to VMware's vNetwork distributed vswitch or Cisco's Nexus 1000V.
+- [Data Plane Development Kit](http://www.dpdk.org/): DPDK is a set of libraries and drivers for fast packet processing.
+It was designed to run on any processors.
+The first supported CPU was Intel x86 and it is now extended to IBM Power 8, EZchip TILE-Gx and ARM.
+It runs mostly in Linux userland.
+A FreeBSD port is available for a subset of DPDK features.
 - [Open Networking Foundation](https://www.opennetworking.org/index.php): Foundation about SDN and Open Flow

 ## Docker on OSX